Who is a 'must' for England in this form? - Garth Crooks' Team of the Week

 Last updated on .From the section Premier League

-At the end of every Premier League weekend BBC football pundit Garth Crooks will be on hand to give you his Team of the Week.
+At the end of every Premier League weekend, BBC football pundit Garth Crooks will be on hand to give you his Team of the Week.

 But who has he picked this time?
 Take a look and then pick your own team below.
 And, as ever, Garth will have his say on the game's big talking points in The Crooks of the Matter.